Case Studies: XML-RPC Brute Force Attack and Hacked Website

 No website is 100% hack-proof.
 Nothing on the internet is 100% hack-proof.
 But that doesn’t mean you should give up and accept the inevitable.
-There are safety measures you can take to help prevent your site from becoming an unanticipated business expense.
-It’s much easier, and far less expensive, to keep your site maintained and as safe as possible than it is to clean up and/or replace a hacked website.
+There are safety measures you can take to help prevent your site from a brute force attack and becoming an unanticipated business expense.
+It’s much easier, and far less expensive, to keep your website maintained and as safe as possible than it is to clean up and/or replace a hacked website.

 Two examples of a half dozen different types of hacked websites I’ve seen this month: